Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 Photo by Carlos Castaño Uribe, CC BY-SA 3.0, Chiribiquete Rock Paintings (mod.)

-20. Cerros de Mavecure (Guainia)
+20. Cerros de Mavecure (Guainía)

 The mystical Cerros de Mavecure in remote Guainía are a group of otherworldly tabletop mountains.
 They provide the scenery for parts of the thought-provoking movie “The embrace of the serpent” which explores the impact of colonialism on indigenous cultures.
+Check out this Mavecure tour at Viator.com* which starts in Inírida, Guainía – or this tour from Bogotá*.

 Cerros de Mavecure Guainia Colombia